IDSP22/Final_Project_Deep_Sedation/README.md

 1. Let users interact with the prediction tab.
 2. Let users interact with the visualization tab.

-#### Test environment, equipment, and logistics
+#### Test: environment, equipment, and logistics
-Since the test will be carried out online, the equipment used will depend what hardware participants have.
+Since the test will be carried out online, the equipment used will depend what hardware/machines participants have.

-#### Test moderator role
+#### Test: moderator role
 The role of the moderator in this study will be a human factors specialist.

 #### Data to be collected and evaluation measures